-In order to ration your time, make certain you set up exist strategies.
+In order to ration your time, make certain you set up existing strategies.
 This is some mechanism whereby you can get away if they corner you.
-Either draw an actual list of excuses that you use, or use an app.
 Then you can pull on out of your sleeve when things become too much and can make a quick getaway before things become too bad.

 It’s like a big panic button that you can press to get out and just having one of those can sometimes be enough to make a situation bearable.